Classification of Taxpayers for U.S. Tax Purposes

 For Federal tax purposes, certain business entities automatically are classified as corporations.
 Other business entities may choose how they are classified for Federal tax purposes.
 Except for a business entity automatically classified as a corporation, a business entity with at least two members can choose to be classified as either an association taxable as a corporation or a partnership, and a business entity with a single member can choose to be classified as either an association taxable as a corporation or disregarded as an entity separate from its owner.

-Note: Recent changes to Treasury Regulation section 301.7701–2(c)(2)(iv) provide that, with respect to wages paid after December 31, 2008, a disregarded entity is treated as a separate entity for purposes of employment taxes imposed under Subtitle C of the Internal Revenue Code and related reporting requirements.
+Note: Changes to Treasury Regulation section 301.7701–2(c)(2)(iv) provide that, with respect to wages paid after December 31, 2008, a disregarded entity is treated as a separate entity for purposes of employment taxes imposed under Subtitle C of the Internal Revenue Code and related reporting requirements.
 In addition, the separate entity is treated as a corporation for purposes of employment taxes imposed under Subtitle C and related reporting requirements.
 Therefore, the entity, rather than the owner, is considered to be the employer of any individual performing services for the entity.

-These recent changes adversely impact the FICA and FUTA exceptions that apply to family employment (per IRC sections 3121(b)(3) and 3306(c)(5)) and situations in which both the employer and the employee are members of a religious faith (per IRC section 3127) because the recent changes regards a disregarded entity as a separate entity and treats the separate entity as a corporation for employment tax purposes.
+These recent changes adversely impact the FICA and FUTA exceptions that apply to family employment (per IRC sections 3121(b)(3) and 3306(c)(5)) and situations in which both the employer and the employee are members of a religious faith (per IRC section 3127) because the recent changes regard a disregarded entity as a separate entity and treats the separate entity as a corporation for employment tax purposes.
 However, new temporary regulations extend the exceptions from taxes under IRC sections 3121(b)(3) (concerning individuals who work for certain family members), 3127 (concerning members of religious faiths), and 3306(c)(5) (concerning persons employed by children and spouses and children under 21 employed by their parents) to entities that are disregarded as separate from their owners for federal tax purposes.
 For more details, refer to T.D.
 9554, Extending Religious and Family Member FICA and FUTA Exceptions to Disregarded Entities (PDF).

 The temporary regulations also clarify the existing rule that the owners of disregarded entities, except for qualified subchapter S subsidiaries, are responsible for backup withholding and related information reporting requirements under section 3406.